srdanielillo/srdanielillo/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m mostly interested in backend developing.
-- 🌱 I’m currently learning typescript, nestJS, nodeJS, docker, kubernettes and C.
+- 🌱 Currently working with typescript, nestJS, nodeJS, docker, kubernettes and C.
 - 💞️ I’m looking to collaborate on any interesting project.
 - 📫 How to reach me srdanielillo@gmail.com